 Since I knew nothing about Pioneertown, I looked it up.
 According to Visit California, “In 1946, Pioneertown was founded by a group of Hollywood investors, including actors Roy Rogers and Gene Autry.
 They dreamed of creating an Old West set that was actually a town worth visiting, with 1880s-style false-front façades but interiors that had stuff for visitors to see and do too.
 Up went (from the outside) frontier stables, saloons, and jails; inside, they housed ice cream parlours, bowling alleys and motels.
 More than 50 films and television shows were filmed here in the 1940s and ‘50s.
 While location shooting and businesses here have dwindled, you can still see mock gunfights on Mane Street (pun intended).
 But the most happening place by far is Pappy and Harriet’s Pioneertown Palace, with surprisingly good live music (Robert Plant and Leon Russell have played here) in a seemingly unlikely setting.”

 We arrived just after 10am on Friday and there was hardly anyone around except for two couples who we later saw at Joshua Tree and a few production people.
 Just as the town’s website warned, during the week it’s like a ghost town.
 All but two of the shops were closed but I loved it and so did the kids.
-It was like having a Hollywood set all to yourself.
+It was like having a Hollywood set all to ourselves.

 You might not want to wear your nice shoes because all the roads in Pioneertown are just like the wild, wild west.
 It’s just dirt and sand.
 Mane Street is pedestrian and horses only but there’s plenty of free parking all around.
 Two huge thumbs up for a quick stop.
 For more information, check out the Pioneertown website.

-KEEP READING:
+KEEP READING

-Love to save money when you travel?
-Sign up to Johnny Jet’s free newsletter and check out these popular posts: 10 ways to find cheap flights and 12 ways to save money on baggage fees.
+Want more travel news, tips and deals?
+Sign up to Johnny Jet’s free newsletter and check out these popular posts: The Travel Gadget Flight Attendants Never Leave Home Without and 12 Ways to Save Money on Baggage Fees.
 Follow Johnny Jet on MSNFacebook, InstagramPinterest, and YouTube for all of my travel posts.

 1. R Johnson|